warmcat/libwebsockets/READMEs/README.build.md

 3) `cd mbedtls ; mkdir build ; cd build`

-3) `cmake .. -DCMAKE_TOOLCHAIN_FILE=/tmp/mytoolchainfile -DCMAKE_INSTALL_PREFIX:PATH=/tmp/cross -DUSE_SHARED_MBEDTLS_LIBRARY=1`  mbedtls also uses cmake, so you can simply reuse the toolchain file you used for libwebsockets.
+3) `cmake .. -DCMAKE_TOOLCHAIN_FILE=/tmp/mytoolchainfile -DCMAKE_INSTALL_PREFIX:PATH=/tmp/cross -DCMAKE_BUILD_TYPE=RELEASE -DUSE_SHARED_MBEDTLS_LIBRARY=1`  mbedtls also uses cmake, so you can simply reuse the toolchain file you used for libwebsockets.
 That is why you shouldn't put project-specific options in the toolchain file, it should just describe the toolchain.

 4) `make && make install`